Trading Platforms

 5. Small Account Holders: Zero-commission trades benefit those with smaller portfolios

-Wealthsimple Trade is Wealthsimple’s commission-free trading platform, allowing users to buy and sell stocks and ETFs listed in the US and Canada without paying trading commissions.
+Wealthsimple self-directed investing (formerly Wealthsimple Trade)is Wealthsimple's commission-free trading platform, allowing users to buy and sell stocks and ETFs listed in the US and Canada without paying trading commissions.

 Key Features of Wealthsimple Trade: